Porthleven photo's. Click to enlarge.

 and Music Festival in April is an event not to miss.
 From Easter to

-for local charities.
-Look at "the gate" on The Square for the latest
+with a variety of goods for sale from local traders.
+Also look at "the gate" on The Square for the latest